-Travel vaccinations are now available at MultiCare Express clinics in Tacoma and Lakewood, and no appointment is necessary.
-Responding to a community need, the MultiCare walk-in clinics inside Rite-Aid stores started offering travel vaccinations this spring because there were few places in the area where people could get travel vaccinations and consultations.
+Travel vaccinations are now available at the MultiCare Express clinic in Lakewood, and no appointment is necessary.
+Responding to a community need, the MultiCare walk-in clinic inside Rite-Aid started offering travel vaccinations this spring because there were few places in the area where people could get travel vaccinations and consultations.

 If you already have travel plans, it’s best to get an early start on the vaccination process.
 To become fully effective in the body, most vaccinations take four to six weeks.
 But even if you’re flight leaves sooner than that, you will still benefit from some protection.

 Which vaccinations you need depend on where you’re going.
 A consultation with an expert at the MultiCare Express Lakewood can help give you an idea what you need.

 For example, typhoid is most commonly found in Latin America, Asia and Africa.
 Japanese encephalitis is found mostly in certain parts of Asia.
 Yellow fever is common in parts of South America and Africa.